DataHiveDevelopment/Laravel-Introspection/readme.md

 Since we use Socialite to authenticate users, I wasn't able to use the built-in [Eloquent UserProvider's](<https://laravel.com/api/6.x/Illuminate/Auth/EloquentUserProvider.html>) methods to retrieve the user.
 Instead, I am instantiating the User model (as provided by `auth.providers.[guards.api.provider].model'`, which defaults to `App\User::class`), so that I can utilize the `User::whereUuid(...)` method.

-The UUID is returned by the introspection controller so that the introspection guard knows what UUID to try and match the user against.
+The UUID is returned in the introspection controller's response so that the introspection guard knows what UUID to try and match the user against.

 Example response from the `/oauth/introspect` endpoint: